Peace negotiations in the Russo-Ukrainian war (2022–present): London Summit on Ukraine

 On 2 March, international leaders convened at the London Summit on Ukraine hosted by the United Kingdom.
-Starmer had called the summit to draft a peace plan for Ukraine that can then be brought to Trump, and to create a "coalition of the willing" of European nations willing to defend Ukraine that could present the plan.
+Starmer had called the summit to draft a peace plan that could be brought to Trump, and to form a "coalition of the willing" of European countries willing to take part in peace enforcement.
 Leaders present at the London Summit were Starmer, Zelenskyy, Macron, the leaders of thirteen other EU member states, Canadian prime minister Justin Trudeau, European Council president António Costa, European Commission president Ursula von der Leyen, and NATO secretary general Mark Rutte.
-Zelenskyy also met with King Charles III while in the United Kingdom.
-During the summit, Starmer and Macron proposed a limited one-month truce in Ukraine that could be made effective immediately, and during which negotiations on a long-term settlement with security guarantees for Ukraine could be held.
+During the summit, Starmer and Macron proposed a one-month truce in Ukraine that could be made effective immediately, and during which negotiations could be held on a long-term settlement with security guarantees for Ukraine.